xqf400/CarMacDirtyCow/README.md

 Not very beautiful, but should work ;)

+On my iPhone 14 a respring or after a while it resets the wallpaper, so do it before you connect carplay and check the image in the app

 Steps:
 1. Install with Trollstore, sign it yourself or sign it via service provider
 2. select your image(s) or do nothing and the default Wallpaper will be selected